Srednekolymsky District: Geography

 The landscape of the district is mostly flat.
 The main rivers in the district include the Kolyma, the Alazeya and the Rossokha with the Arga-Yuryakh.
 There are many lakes, the largest of which are Lakes Pavylon and Balyma.
 Mount Chubukulakh is located in the district.

 Climate

 Average January temperature is -38 C and average July temperature is +12 C. Annual precipitation ranges from 150–200 mm in the north to 250–300 mm in the east.

 History

 The district was established on May 25, 1930.

 Demographics

-From 1989 to 2007, the population of the district declined by almost 16%.
-A bulk of population are Yakuts (about 81%); other ethnicities include Russians (12%), Evens (4%), and Evenks (3%).
+As of the 2021 Census, the ethnic composition was as follows: